What is Laser Therapy?

 How does it work?

-Laser light that differing wavelengths and duration deliver energy directly to injured tissue cells.
+Laser light that differs in wavelengths and duration deliver energy directly to injured tissue cells.
 Treatment is not harmful however some patients do feel warmth sensation during therapy with the red light treatment head.

 Benefits of Laser Therapy?

-The pain was reduced by approximately 50% after laser treatment in chronic joint pain patients.
+The pain was reduced by approximately 50% after laser treatment in chronic joint pain patients (Australian Journal of Physiotherapy, 2003).